 Peninsula Drive to Ballycurrane

 In the mood to explore, we drove out onto the small peninsula on the northern coast, to Ballycurrane.
 There were some horse pastures, small houses, and a few small beaches, but nothing really worth seeing.
 It looked like this is the place where locals go to escape the hoards of tourists that descend on Ireland every summer.
 I would skip this place.
-There is much better coming soon.
+There are better ways to spend your time on the Dingle Peninsula.

 But we did spot this pub that we loved!